 CONTROLLING A RIVAL: A rule might specify that you control a rival.
-When you have that rival do actions, treat the rival as allied to your character rather than your opponent's character when doing moves and challenges and when determining what the rival can see.
+When you have that rival do actions, treat the rival as allied to your characters rather than your opponent's character when doing moves, challenges, and determining what the rival can see.

-COST: When a character does an ability, the cost is the number in the ability icon next to that ability's name.
-This shows where on the cooldown track to place the matching ability token.
+COST: When a character does an ability, the cost is the number in the ability icon next to that ability's name that shows where on the cooldown track to place the matching ability token.